-Originally from Vermont, Julia has been living and working in Buffalo for the past four years.
-She is a first-year student in the University at Buffalo’s master of urban planning program, with the intention of specializing in neighborhood planning and community development.
+Originally from Vermont, Julia has been living and working in Buffalo for the past five years.
+Julia is a second-year student in the University at Buffalo’s master of urban planning program, specializing in neighborhood planning and community development.
 She received her bachelor of arts in international relations with a minor in anthropology from Syracuse University’s Maxwell School.
-During the last five years, Julia has been working in the non-profit field to empower community members and lead development efforts to bolster racial, economic and climate justice.
-Julia has worked as a canvass director and project coordinator with the New York Public Interest Research Group, as the development specialist with People United for Sustainable Housing (PUSH Buffalo).
-In 2018, she began working as the organizer for grassroots development with Clean Air Coalition of Western New York.
-She looks forward to building on these experiences by concentrating her future research on current social issues facing Buffalo’s communities, such as development without displacement and post-industrial just transition planning.
-Julia is also an ambassador with the Girls Education Collaborative, a mentor with Jericho Road Community Health Center’s Priscilla Project, and a U16 girls’ soccer coach with Westside International Soccer.
+Rooted in Buffalo’s not-for-profit sector, Julia engages in collaborative, community-based strategies that seek to set the standard for equitable and sustainable economic development in Western New York.
+Julia has worked as a canvass director and project coordinator with the New York Public Interest Research Group (NYPIRG) and as a development specialist with People United for Sustainable Housing (PUSH Buffalo), and currently works as an organizer for grassroots development with Clean Air Coalition of Western New York.
+Julia’s research and work focuses on solutions to current challenges facing Buffalo’s communities, such as development without displacement and post-industrial just transition planning.
+Julia is also an ambassador with Girls Education Collaborative, a mentor with Jericho Road Community Health Center’s Priscilla Project, and a U-16 girls soccer coach with Westside International Soccer.